-Chris Lonsdale talked about this when he delivered his [TEDx Talk] on how to learn a language in six months.
-All the advice he gave in that talk was based on the principles of deliberate practice.
-Here’s the TEDx Talk video:
+Chris Lonsdale talked about this when he delivered his TEDx Talk on how to learn a language in six months.
+All the advice he gave in that talk was based on the principles of deliberate practice:

-Whatever it is you want to master and improve your skills at, when you use the power of deliberate practice, you can quickly become better than the average.
+Whatever it is you want to master and improve your skills at, when you use the power of deliberate practice, you can quickly become better than the average and achieve top performance.

 Developing your skills in the area of communication can give you huge advantages in your workplace.
 Learning and mastering anything new can give you the skills to stay relevant in your industry.

-As we go through the disruptive changes of the ‘fourth industrial revolution’, the onus is on your to develop yourself and deliberate practice is one way you can give yourself the advantage.
+As we go through the disruptive changes of the “fourth industrial revolution,” the onus is on you to develop yourself, and engaging in deliberate practice is one way you can give yourself the advantage.